Gilmore Girls: Fandom and cultural impact

-The Irish Independent has commented that "Even though it preceded social media, Gilmore Girls has been internet gold for the past few years.
-Thanks to its snappy one-liners, it's spawned thousands of memes that have introduced the BuzzFeed generation to its coffee-swilling, cheeseburger-loving, critically-thinking characters."
+The Irish Independent commented, "Even though it preceded social media, Gilmore Girls has been internet gold for the past few years.
+Thanks to its snappy one-liners, it's spawned thousands of memes that have introduced the BuzzFeed generation to its coffee-swilling, cheeseburger-loving, critically thinking characters."
 The show has been parodied on Mad TV and Family Guy, and featured in an episode of Six Feet Under.
 A cocktail bar in Brooklyn devised a menu inspired by the show.
 Warner Bros. has produced a range of Gilmore Girls merchandise, including T-shirts, mugs, and dolls.

 Three collections of academic essays that analyze the show have been published: Gilmore Girls and the Politics of Identity (2008); Screwball Television: Critical Perspectives on Gilmore Girls (2010); and Gilmore Girls: A Cultural History (2019).
 In 2002, four young adult novels were published that adapted scripts from the first and second seasons into novel form, told from Rory's first-person point of view.
-There have also been several unofficial, fan-based guides to the series, including Coffee At Luke's: An Unauthorized Gilmore Girls Gab Fest (2007), The Gilmore Girls Companion (2010), You've Been Gilmored!: The Unofficial Encyclopedia and Complete Guide to Gilmore Girls (2020), and But I'm a Gilmore!: Stories and Experiences of Honorary Gilmore Girls: Cast, Crew, and Fans The program is also the source of a book club, in which followers aim to read all 339 books referenced on the show, and the inspiration for a cookbook called Eat Like a Gilmore.
+There have also been several unofficial, fan-based guides to the series, including Coffee At Luke's: An Unauthorized Gilmore Girls Gab Fest (2007), The Gilmore Girls Companion (2010), You've Been Gilmored!: The Unofficial Encyclopedia and Complete Guide to Gilmore Girls (2020), and But I'm a Gilmore!: Stories and Experiences of Honorary Gilmore Girls: Cast, Crew, and Fans.
+The program is also the source of a book club, in which followers aim to read all 339 books referenced on the show, and the inspiration for a cookbook called Eat Like a Gilmore.

 Gilmore Girls is the basis for the successful podcast Gilmore Guys (2014–2017), which was named by Time as one of the 50 best podcasts of 2017 – the only television-based inclusion.
 It follows the hosts, Kevin T. Porter and Demi Adejuyigbe, as they watch every episode of the series.
 Sadaf Ahsan of the National Post commented that it "helped reignite – and, for some, initiate – fan fervour" towards Gilmore Girls.

-Online Fandom

-The show has sparked new love from a new form of audience through the show becoming available via platforms like Netflix in 2014.
-This introduced the show to new type of younger audience who weren't there for the original release of the show.

-More example of how annual streaming has become a part of the new fandom, with articles highlighting how during autumn there's an increase in views of Gilmore Girls and related content online through posts and meme posted on social media platforms related to the show.
-Based on several years of streaming data, the show has gotten a significant boost in viewership every autumn since 2021, when Nielsen began issuing weekly top 10 lists of original and acquired streaming shows in the United States.
+The show gained new, younger audiences after becoming available via streaming platforms like Netflix in 2014.
+Annual streaming has become part of the new fandom, leading to seasonal increases in views of the show and related content on social media.
+Several years of streaming data have shown a significant boost in viewership every autumn since 2021, when Nielsen began issuing weekly top 10 lists of original and acquired streaming shows in the United States.